hmrc/mtd-sa-test-support-api/README.md

 ### Development Setup

-Run the microservice from the console using: `sbt run` (starts on port 12221 by default)
+Run the microservice from the console using the command: `sbt run` (starts on port 12221 by default)

 Start the service manager profile: `sm --start MTDFB_ALL`